rtstewart/git_practice/README.md

 Now, I am thinking that it may be possible to set up completely new remote for a branch.
 But, I don't see any reason why would someone do that.
 Anyway, I'll try it, just out of curiosity.

 New line for testing `git push --all`

+Trying out pulling after deleting remote branch and pushing it with `git push --all`.